 Workday also provides us the opportunity to work collaboratively with other higher education clients to develop functionality to suit the unique needs of higher education.
 This means Workday allows the flexibility and room to grow.

 - Software as a Service (SaaS): Software and data are delivered to users over the Internet.
 Sometimes referred to as “cloud” application services, there is no local installation of hardware or software, and Workday is responsible for infrastructure and security.

-- Mobile Capability: You can perform your necessary HR and financial actions on the go using your phone or tablet.
+- Mobile Capability: Users can perform their necessary HR and payroll actions on the go using a phone or tablet.

-- Improved Reporting: Workday will provide data and reporting far beyond our current capabilities, giving supervisors and unit leadership a better view of information they need to make important decisions for their units.
+- Improved Reporting: Workday will provide reliable data and reporting capabilities, giving supervisors and unit leadership a better view of information they need to make important decisions for their units.

-- Collaboration: All of Workday’s 700+ clients are using the same version of their software, resulting in a community with unprecedented levels of communication and collaboration.
+- Collaboration: All of Workday’s 1200+ clients are using the same version of the software, resulting in a community with unprecedented levels of communication and collaboration.

-- Compatibility: Workday uses web services that will easily integrate with other University applications or third-party applications we may add in the future
+- Compatibility: Workday uses web services that will integrate with other university applications or third-party applications we may add in the future

 Universities that are using Workday or currently implementing Workday include:

 - Brown University

 - Georgetown University